 BIG difference!
 Which interface do you think provides for a better user experience?
-Even though the basic functionality of the search is the same on both versions, the updated design and interface of the current iteration is dramatically more inviting.
+Even though the basic functionality of the search is the same on both versions, the updated design and interface of the current iteration are dramatically more inviting.

 As you can see, web design and development have come a long way.
-Innovative features are popping up regularly and you can’t overlook these technological changes.
+Innovative features are popping up regularly, and you can’t overlook these technological changes.
 Especially when they help you succeed in other SEO areas.

-Freshen up your website every few years, so you avoid becoming outdated.
+Freshen up your website every few years so you avoid becoming outdated.

 You can incorporate the current best practices for web design and structure, allowing you to adapt to an ever-changing SEO world.
 One that favors people–like you–who stay on top of the latest and greatest innovations.